konimarti/flow/README.md

 		return sin
 	}

-	// create function-based observer and set an AboveFloat64 trigger to send a notification
+	// create function-based observer and set an AboveFloat64 notifier to send a notification
 	// everytime the sinus function returns a value greater than 0.9.
-	// The sinus function is evaluated every second. monitor := observer.NewFromFunction(&observer.AboveFloat64{0.9}, sinfct, 1*time.Second)
+	// The sinus function is evaluated every second. monitor := observer.NewFromFunction(&notifiers.AboveFloat64{0.9}, sinfct, 1*time.Second)
 	defer monitor.Close()

 	// subscribers